|

 groups such as TibetHelp (Denmark) to do operations, such as when we funded ear

 operations to save nun Lobsang Wangmo's hearing.
-We have sponsored a program to
+We have sponsored a program of

 eye examinations with follow-up treatment for eye disease and provision of glasses